 • Ductwork

-The seasoned team at Air Temperature Control is noted for excellent furnace replacement in Macon.
-We will match you with a heating system that nicely corresponds with your home’s setup and your comfort needs, resulting in years of efficient operation.
+The knowledgeable team at Air Temperature Control is known for excellent furnace replacement in Macon.
+We will match you with a heating system that perfectly complements your home’s setup and your comfort needs, resulting in years of efficient operation.

 How to Clean a Furnace?

-Even though it is possible to clean a furnace, considering the potential safety hazards it’s recommended to get in touch with a professional as opposed to attempting the project yourself.
-A great way to do that is to schedule routine furnace maintenance for a tune-up.
+While it is possible to clean a furnace, because of the potential safety hazards it’s beneficial to contact a professional rather than attempting to tackle the job yourself.
+A great strategy to do that is to schedule routine furnace maintenance for a tune-up.

-During a maintenance call, an HVAC specialist will typically examine your furnace, clean and lubricate any parts that need it, check electrical connections, inspect and change any dirty filters and look for any signs of wear and tear.
-In addition to keeping your heating system working smoothly, it’s also a good opportunity to correct minor problems or replace worn-out parts before they spiral into big breakdowns.
+During a maintenance call, an HVAC specialist will typically assess your furnace, clean and lubricate any parts that need it, check electrical connections, inspect and change any dirty filters and look for any signs of wear and tear.
+In addition to keeping your heating system working smoothly, furnace maintenance is also a good opportunity to repair minor problems or replace worn-out parts before they intensify into big breakdowns.

 To schedule furnace maintenance in Macon, call the team at Air Temperature Control.
 We can get your heating system in good shape!